adrienrn/loopback-supertokens/README.md

 Refer to [Loopback authorization component](https://loopback.io/doc/en/lb4/Authorization-overview.html) for more details.

-# Using with `@loopback/rest-crud`
+## Work-around: using with `@loopback/rest-crud`

 LoopBack offers a way to generate controllers automatically which does not allow to annotate methods or controllers.
-This isn't only an issue with this extension but with any app that wants to use the `@authenticate` decorator with `@loopback/rest-crud`.

 As a work-around, one can bypass the auto-wiring provided by `@loopback/rest-crud` and manually set up the container, manually calling the `defineCrudRestController` function to register/configure the controller.
 Instead of creating a file inside the `src/model-endpoints` directory, create a file inside `src/controllers` with the following content:

 ```ts
 import { authenticate } from '@loopback/authentication';